-During 2021 and 2020, we entered into and completed various other wireless license acquisitions for cash consideration of \$95 million and \$360 million, respectively.
+During 2022 and 2021, we entered into and completed various other wireless license acquisitions for cash consideration of an insignificant amount and \$95 million, respectively.
 During 2021, we recognized a pre-tax loss in connection with the sale of certain wireless licenses of \$223 million (\$167 million after tax).

-Business Acquisitions
+Business Acquisitions and Divestitures